Last Updated on

 Tatton Park Flower Show – the RHS Flower Show Tatton Park is held at the historic Tatton Park, near Knutsford, Cheshire, in late July.
 It includes show gardens and prize exhibits, as well as young designer and national flower bed competitions.
 RHS Tatton Park Flower Show website

 Henley Regatta – Henley Royal Regatta is a rowing event held over five days in late July at Henley-on-Thames, England.
 First held in 1839, it is a traditional ‘social season’ event, where strict dress codes apply in certain places.
 So a good place to spot people with more money than is good for them.
 Henley Royal Regatta website

 The Proms – The BBC Proms, more formally The Henry Wood Promenade Concerts, were founded in 1895 and now take place over an 8-week period from July to September, providing a programme of internationally renowned daily orchestral concerts mainly, though not exclusively, in London’s Royal Albert Hall in central London.
 The Last Night of the Proms in September is a hugely popular event which, though intensely patriotic, is also seen as slightly tongue-in-cheek and attracts people from all over the world.
 Tickets for the Last Night in London’s Albert Hall sell out way in advance.
 However, outdoor concerts are held simultaneously in London’s Hyde Park, as well as in Belfast, Glasgow and Swansea.
 BBC Proms website

 August in Britain

-The first Monday is Summer Bank Holiday in Scotland.
+The first Monday in August is Summer Bank Holiday in Scotland.

 15 August is VJ Day, the anniversary of Victory over Japan in 1945 at the end of the Second World War.
 There may be local events taking place.